 Listen to this podcast to hear more from our Alumni Laureate Award winner Olivia Swift.
 Olivia is a trained midwife and entrepreneur who talks frankly about how she has faced challenges during the pandemic and working out how to continue to support her company, Lotus Maternity, during the pandemic and whilst settling up her brand.

-Episode 6 – How I challenged myself to progress in a career in microbiology and space – a conversation with alumna Emily Seto
+Episode 6 – How I challenged myself to progress in a career in microbiology and space – a conversation with alumna Emily P. Seto

-Listen to this podcast to hear more from our Alumni Laureate Award winner Emily Seto.
+Listen to this podcast to hear more from our Alumni Laureate Award winner Emily P. Seto.
 Hear about Emily’s health issues in childhood and how this solidified her interests in microbiology.
 Emily has now moved from clinical sciences to aerospace and what challenges she has faced along the way include gender stereotypes around working in science.

 Open throughout March, the Padlet will provide an opportunity for all members of the university community (staff, students and alumni) to share their thoughts and inspire others on the theme of ‘Choose to Challenge’.
-Come back and visit this page from 8 March to leave an inspirational quote to be shared with others.

 Panel Discussion: Leading the Way: Women’s Stories of Managing and Overcoming Challenge